CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/qa/qa_cmaq_run_pcluster.md

 cd /shared/pcluster-cmaq/qa_scripts/qa_plots

-First examine what the covert.csh script is doing
+First examine what the convert.csh script is doing

 `more convert.csh`